Associate Professor of Environmental & Analytical Chemistry

 - Atmospheric chemistry and biogenic VOCs in the changing Arctic

-Dr. Hu’s group is currently setting up supercomputing capabilities at National Center Atmospheric Research’s Cheyenne high-performance cluster, for big data analysis and global chemical transport modeling.
-The initial modeling project is to study the impacts of oil and gas activities over the U.S. on the ambient air toxics levels such as benzene, a known carcinogen.
+Dr. Hu’s group is using high-performance computing clusters for big data analysis and global chemical transport modeling.
+The modeling project is to study the impacts of wildfire smoke and tropospheric ozone over the U.S. on ambient air toxics levels such as benzene, a known carcinogen.

-Two other on-going projects, both funded through the National Science Foundation, will bring Dr. Hu and his group to some sensitive areas vulnerable to enhanced air pollutants.
-In 2019, his group will go to Alaska North Slope for a field study to investigate the influence of Arctic warming on atmospheric oxidant chemistry through anticipated increasing emissions of biogenic volatile organic compounds from the tundra.
-In 2018, Dr. Hu's group will partner with four other universities and NSF NCAR, and will spend more than 100 hours inside a flying research aircraft to sample and study the emission and chemistry of Western U.S. wildfire plumes.
+Dr. Hu's group also carries out various field experimental projects in those sensitive areas vulnerable to enhanced air pollutants.
+In 2019, his group went to Alaska North Slope for a field study to investigate the influence of Arctic warming on atmospheric oxidant chemistry through anticipated increasing emissions of biogenic volatile organic compounds from the tundra.
+In 2018, Dr. Hu's group partnered with four other universities and NSF NCAR, and spent more than 100 hours inside a flying research aircraft to sample and study the emission and chemistry of Western U.S. wildfire plumes.
 One state-of-the-art instrument Dr. Hu brought to this collaborative airborne field campaign is a proton transfer reaction time-of-flight mass spectrometer, which measures the full mass spectrum of volatile organic compounds in real time at 10 Hz.
-This instrument just completed testing in the NSF NCAR C130 aircraft, getting ready to fly straight into wildfire smokes in 2018 summer, and will help answer questions like how chemical processes in fire plumes affect air quality, nutrient cycles, weather, climate and the health of millions of people exposed to smoke in the Western U.S.
+These projects help answer questions like how chemical processes in fire plumes affect air quality, nutrient cycles, weather, climate and the health of millions of people exposed to smoke in the Western U.S.

 Field of Study